kazitor/loan-manager/log.md

 # Blog log
 The task this program is being written for requires a log of progress.
 It follows, you might be interested in it.

+## 2018-08-10
+Trying to sort out dates and all their intricacies is something I need time to sort out, so until then it now has the necessary functionality of saving all data on closing and initialising it when next run.

+## 2018-08-03
+Began basic implementation of separate objects for tracking interest and periods.
+They mostly exist just to collect all relevant data in a single object that can be passed as a single parameter.
+Later `Term` will need to use `Period` to determine dates of individual payments, this is necessary because the `timedelta` object only deals with distinct lengths up to a maximum of days, but fincances typically use varying periods like months or years.

 ## 2018-07-27
 Rather than passing a bunch of parameters to the `__init__`s of the `Loan` classes, I've started a separate `Term` class to contain the relevant fields.
 At the moment it just takes a start and end date and copies them, but later it will do validation on those dates and also allow for a compounding period, and possibly also methods for things like next period, time until end, etc.